Storkle/jzmq-native-deps/README.md

 NOTE: Mac OS X x86 not tested, and doesnt include native  c library, only java library native binding (because i dont have mac!)

+Linux x86 and x86 are built with zeromq 2.0.10, no clue on the mac side (i didnt' build them).

 look at build scripts for example how to isntall to local repository and/or clojars. you can get a pom file automatically generated by first installing to native repository and taking the pom from there...